askrht/drocker/Readme.md

     docker exec -it drocker-ropensci bash
     cd /home/rstudio/docs && ./bootup
     ```
-1. Useful commands
-    ```
-    $ make
-    all                            setup start
-    setup                          Build the docker image
-    ssh                            Opens a terminal into the container start                          Start rstudio
-    stop                           Stop the container
-    ```
+1. Execute `make setup start`.
 Rstudio is at port 8787.
 Login with your unix user name.
 Password is welcome.
 Shiny is at port 3838 serving /srv/shiny-server/